dominicstop/react-native-ios-context-menu/README.md

 <br>

 #### 3.2.7 `CommitStyle` Enum
-Enum string values you can use in the `ContextMenuView.previewConfig` prop's `PreviewConfig.preferredCommitStyle` property.
+Enum string values you can use in the `ContextMenuView.previewConfig` prop's [￼`PreviewConfig.preferredCommitStyle`￼](#333-previewconfig-object) property.
 This enum corresponds to the`UIContextMenuInteractionCommitStyle` enum, check the [apple docs](https://developer.apple.com/documentation/uikit/uicontextmenuinteractioncommitstyle) for more info.
 * This enum is used to configure `animator.preferredCommitStyle` in this [function](https://developer.apple.com/documentation/uikit/uicontextmenuinteractiondelegate/3375807-contextmenuinteraction) in the [`UIContextMenuInteractionDelegate`](https://developer.apple.com/documentation/uikit/uicontextmenuinteractiondelegate).
 * Import the enum like this: `import { PreviewType } from "react-native-ios-context-menu";`
 * And use it  like this: `{preferredCommitStyle: CommitStyle.pop}`
 * Or you can directly pass a string like this: `{preferredCommitStyle: 'pop'}`
+* Check out [Simple Example #13](#4113-contextmenuview-simple-example-13) section for example usage.

 <br>